 - Facilities

-- 16 Workshops of the Art Institute
+- 18 Workshops of the Institute Art Gender Nature

-- 16 Central workshops of the Academy
+- 18 Campus.
+Workshops of the Academy

-- 17 Other facilities on the Campus
+- 19 Other facilities on the Campus

-OUR BACHELOR'S AT THE ART INSTITUTE
+OUR BACHELOR'S AT THE INSTITUTE ART GENDER NATURE

-A short introduction.
-One of the most important elements of our bachelor's program is the environment.
+The bachelor's program is aimed to find your own voice as an artist.
+To find your own voice and a sense of making while understanding the big questions and the values aimed to care and protect life is central to these three years with us.
+Learning and collectively sharing what you experience in your work, building a community around you, testing and trying, remaining curious, being open to receive what others do... all these aspects constitute a crucial element of our bachelor's program: the human environment.
 We are small in scale, and therefore we can put all our effort into our students, into motivating them and creating the quality of experience in studying art, from access to great workshops to conversations with teachers and guests to the many seminars.
 Care, nearness, and continuous guidance are keys to our method of introducing you to the world of art.